 Here are a few things to consider:

 Who are people already in your life?
 Do you go to church with them?
 Do you see them in business or social circles?
 Are they in a civic club you attend?
 Do you work out at the same gym?
 Most likely, you have potential mentors around you if you are consciously looking for them.

 A word to my pastor friends.
 I do not believe every mentor in your life has to be another pastor.
 We can learn leadership (or life) principles from those in secular positions.
 Obviously, we should choose mentors who have high character and integrity, but some of the godliest people I know are in the business world – and I’m glad to learn from them.

 Find someone with qualities you aspire to have.

 Think of an area where you feel you need to grow and look for people who seem to have excelled in those areas.
 In my experience, they will often share with you times of difficulty in getting to where they are today.
 You’ll learn from their challenges.

 I once recruited a mentor simply because he was one of the most humble people I had ever met.
 It was a quality I admired and wanted to emulate in my life.
-I knew I could become proud if I’m not careful and I had observed him to be both successful and humble.
-And, that’s what I told him in our initial lunch meeting together.
+I knew I could become proud if I were not careful, and I had observed him to be both successful and humble.
+And that’s what I told him in our initial lunch meeting together.
 I wanted to hang out with him because I had observed him to be both.
 Simple.
 Honest.

 Ask them to meet with you.